In this guide:

 What about when they arrive from your social media page?

-Asking these and similar questions will help you develop a user experience that encourages visitors to stay longer and read more.
+Asking these and similar questions will inform your website design and help you develop a user experience that encourages visitors to stay longer and read more.

 You may want to consider developing multiple user journeys for distinct buyer personas.
 Your Google Analytics dashboard can show you where users are currently leaving your site so you can optimize those pages.